sagemath/git-developer-guide/_sources/trac.txt

 - Does it introduce any new problems?

 - Is it documented sufficiently, including both explanation and doctests?
-This is **very** important: all code in Sage must have doctests, so even if the patch is for code which did not have a doctest before, the new version must include one.
-In particular, all new code must be **100% doctested**.
+All code in Sage must have doctests, so if the ticket author changes code which did not have a doctest before, the new version must include one.
+In particular, all new code must be 100% doctested.
 Use the command ``sage -coverage <files>`` to see the coverage percentage of ``<files>``.

 - In particular, is there a doctest illustrating that the bug has been fixed?
-If a function used to give the wrong answer and this patch fixes that, then it should include a doctest illustrating its new success.
+If a function used to give the wrong answer and this ticket fixes that, then it should include a doctest illustrating its new success.
+The surrounding docstring shoud contain the ticket number, for example ``See :trac:`12345```.
-  That doctest should be marked with the ticket number as an in-line comment.

-- Is the ticket number noted in the comment line near the top of the patch?
-  Is the patch author noted in all the files which were edited?

-- If the patch claims to speed up some computation, does the ticket contain code examples to illustrate the claim?
+- If the ticket claims to speed up some computation, does the ticket contain code examples to illustrate the claim?
 The ticket should explain the speed efficiency before applying the patch.
 It should also explain the speed efficiency gained after applying the patch.
-  In both the "before" and "after" explanation, there should be code samples to illustrate the claims.
-It is not sufficient to just mention that the patch results in a speed-up of up to x percent or y factor.

 - Does the reference manual build without errors?
 You can test the reference manual using the command ``sage -docbuild reference html`` to build the HTML version.
 The PDF version of the reference manual must also build without errors.
 Use the command ``sage -docbuild reference pdf`` to test it out.
 The latter command requires that you have LaTeX installed on your system.

 - Do all doctests pass without errors?
-This too is **very** important.
-It is extremely difficult to predict which components of Sage will be affected by a given patch (especially if you don't have working knowledge of the **entire** Sage library), so you should run tests on the whole library--including those flagged as ``#long``--before giving a positive review.
-(For that matter, the patch writer should run these tests before uploading the patch.)
-You can test the Sage library with ``make testlong`` or ``make ptestlong`` (edit the number of threads in ``$SAGE_ROOT/Makefile`` before using ``ptestlong``).
+It is difficult to predict which components of Sage will be affected by a given patch and you should run tests on the whole library--including those flagged as ``#long``--before giving a positive review.
+You can test the Sage library with ``make ptestlong``.
 See :ref:`chapter-doctesting` for more information.

 - Do the code and documentation follow conventions documented in the following sections?